 Simply put, customers love VoIP.
 The right interactive voice recognition system can reduce feelings of being "bounced around" from rep to rep, enabling them to talk to the right person immediately.
-It also means less busy signals, higher call quality, and faster responses to queries with the right add-on features.
+It also means fewer busy signals, higher call quality, and faster responses to queries with the right add-on features.

-In addition, with the RIGHT vendor for Hosted VoIP, you may be able to unlock far better customer service than you have with your analog phone vendor.
+In addition, with the right vendor for hosted VoIP, you may be able to unlock far better customer service than you have with your analog phone vendor.
 You can appreciate 24/7 expert support, online knowledge base tools, better business continuity, and a host of other benefits.

 You can find more details in 7 Characteristics of Great VoIP Customer Service and Support.

 Your employees will get more done with hosted VoIP.
-Studies indicate that the productivity gains are greatest when you unlock mobility.
+Studies indicate that productivity gains are greatest when you unlock mobility.
 Your employees can access transcripts of voicemails via email, allowing them to act on customer needs immediately.
 You'll deal with fewer missed calls, and data integration can eliminate the risk of confusion.